WHAT IS THAT, REASONS AND HOW TO STOP IT.

 - Low self-esteem.

-When we have a low self-esteem it often feels like there is a person following you around, all day every day, criticizing you and pointing out every flaw or shaming you for every little mistake.
-It might also sound like ‘you’re a loser’, ‘I knew you will fail’, ‘why do you even try’, ‘you look horrible’ and others..
-You might also worry that if you fail your family or friends won’t accept you, or if you’re successful your co-workers will be very jealous.
+When we have low self-esteem it often feels like there is a person following you around, all day every day, criticizing you and pointing out every flaw or shaming you for every little mistake.
+It might also sound like ‘you’re a loser’, ‘I knew you will fail’, ‘why do you even try’, ‘you look horrible’ and others… You might also worry that if you fail your family or friends won’t accept you, or if you’re successful your co-workers will be very jealous.
 I think a lot of people sometimes have self-doubting thoughts when they face some challenges, but they move on very quickly from it, but some people constantly feel like nothing they do is good enough or that they are unworthy or undeserving of good things in life.
 These deeply rooted negative self-talks often lead to sabotaging behaviours, like dismissing good opportunities, avoiding to go out with new people, or not taking any risk in life.

 - Self-fulfilling prophecy.

 Have you ever predicted the bad ending of a date?
 Or that you will fail your exams?
 That’s the self-fulfilling prophecy!
-When we believe something about ourselves, we are more likely to act in ways that align to those beliefs.
+When we believe something about ourselves, we are more likely to act in ways that align with those beliefs.
 If you are pretty sure you can’t win, you won’t put time and energy to prepare for it.
 If there is something in your head saying that you’re not good enough, it keeps you away from throwing yourself out there and taking all the opportunities you have.
 And if you wake up and your first thought is ‘it’s gonna be a terrible day’ there is a big chance that it’s actually going to be a terrible day.